aadityakumarsah/aadityakumarsah/README.md

 ## 🔥 Featured Projects
 - 💕 **[Echo no contact ](https://github.com/aadityakumarsah/echo-app)** - Echo is a breakup recovery companion built around a research-informed 90-day healing program
+- 🚀 **[ExoSeer](https://github.com/aadityakumarsah/ISRO)** -Point it at a star.
+It watches the star's brightness flicker over months of real NASA data, catches the faint, regular dimming of a planet crossing in front, and then does the hard part
+- 📚 **[dn SMS](school management system used in commercial use)** - end to end microservice school management system used in commercial for managing schools data
-- 🚀 **[OpenRouter](https://github.com/aadityakumarsah/openrouter)** - High-performance scalable monorepo architecture for modern web applications.
+- ⛓️‍💥 **[OpenRouter](https://github.com/aadityakumarsah/openrouter)** - High-performance scalable monorepo architecture for modern web applications.
 Built for speed, developer experience, and production scalability.
 - 📈 **[NEPSE](https://github.com/aadityakumarsah/NEPSE)** — Full-stack financial intelligence platform combining real-time web scraping, multi-source data aggregation, and Groq LLaMA to deliver BUY/SELL/HOLD signals for the Nepal Stock Exchange.
 - 👁️ **[Sixth Sense](https://github.com/aadityakumarsah/Sixth-Sense)** — AI-powered real-time vision assistance for the visually impaired.
 Kayla, an AI avatar, narrates surroundings and guides users through voice commands. **🏆 Winner, DartHacks 2026**
 - 🎭 **[BackstageCommercials](https://github.com/aadityakumarsah/backstage_commercials)** — Turns background decor into personalized, shoppable reality by embedding AI-generated products directly into video scenes.